Midnight parrotfish: Description

+The midnight parrotfish is most closely related to two other large-bodied parrotfish species, S. guacamaia and S. trispinosus.

 Habitat

 The midnight parrotfish inhabits coral reefs mainly in the Caribbean, southern Florida, and the southern Gulf of Mexico, but has been found as far north as Maryland and as far south as Brazil.
 Midnight parrotfish were found to be the only species of 32 Caribbean reef fishes to not have a significant zonation among patch or crest reefs.
 While less abundant than other parrotfish species such as the queen parrotfish (Scarus vetula), striped parrotfish (Scarus iseri), stoplight parrotfish (Sparisoma viride), and redband parrotfish (Sparisoma aurofrenatum), the midnight parrotfish is an important part of the trophic web.
 Like other parrotfish, the midnight parrotfish controls algal populations through feeding, and encourages coral growth through its grazing.
 Midnight parrotfish have been found at depths between 5 and 75 meters.

-Schooling

-Midnight Parrotfish

-Midnight parrotfish typically do not exhibit schooling behavior, as they are able to feed on algae without the assist of other organisms.
-Midnight parrotfish have been seen to school with up to 30 other individuals in order to secure food from damselfish nests.
-Typically heavily guarded by the damselfish, schools of midnight parrotfish can overwhelm a nest and secure both the algae within it and the eggs of sergeant major damselfish.
-Bite scars within the sergeant major damselfish nests indicate this behavior is common.
-As with other large species of parrotfish, the midnight parrotfish typically occurs in lower concentrations throughout most of its habitats.
-Higher concentrations of parrotfish are more common in areas with low fishing.

-Blue Tang

-Midnight parrotfish are also known to exhibit co-schooling behavior with blue tang.
-The arrangement allows both species to feed on algae, and provides the parrotfish with protection.
-The coloring of blue tang schools camoflauges the parrotfish, as its dark blue pigment matches that of the blue tang while its light blue pigment matches the rays of sunlight between blue tang.
-Blue tang have ventral spikes, which has the added benefit to the parrotfish of wielding away predators.
-The schools are typically composed of 50 to 400 blue tang with up to 17 midnight parrotfish, although a majority of schools include 1 or 2 parrotfish.
-Both blue tang and parrotfish compete with damselfish for algae, and the co-schooling behavior allows both species to gain access to damselfish-protected algal clumps.